giftyemefatechhub/sustainableproject/public/doc/generate-python-documentation.md

-### make pydoc pdoc
+### make pdoc

-The Makefile supports both pydoc and pdoc through the following targets.
+The Makefile supports pdoc through the following target.

 ```
-make pydoc
 make pdoc
 ```

-Verify that both targets work.
+Verify that the target work.

-Inspect the Makefile to see how the two commands are implemented and what the outcome is.
+Inspect the Makefile to see what commands are implemented behind the target.

 Check in the `doc/` directory what was generated.